 Are students, faculty and staff being screened for COVID-19?

 Every student, faculty and staff member arriving on our campus is temperature checked daily and answers a series of questions to gauge potential symptoms or exposure to COVID-19 on a regular basis.
 Anyone showing symptoms or exposure to COVID-19 must remain off campus until they meet the criteria for re-entry.
 Additionally, they must advise the school if they have had close contact with an individual who is lab-confirmed with COVID-19, and, if so, must remain off campus in quarantine for up to 14 days.

 What are the requirements for face coverings on campus?

 Faculty and staff are required to wear face masks and face shields or protective goggles while teaching students.
 When not teaching but while in common spaces inside buildings and when social distances are not possible, they are also required to wear masks.
-Our PP3 and PP4 students are not required to wear face coverings.
-Kinder students are required to wear a face shield or mask.
-Students in grades 1-8 are required to wear face masks.
+Our PP3 and PP4 students are encouraged – but not required – to wear face coverings.
+Students in Kinder-8 are required to wear face masks.
 Parents are required to wear face masks when dropping off and picking up children through the car line.

 Are students eating lunches in their classrooms?